 Yes.
 Clearly, the regulated utility industry and its regulators are fully aware of potential fuel supply disruptions (whether driven by current or future environmental regulations, storm events, or the normal supply and demand ups and downs), weather abnormalities (the polar vortex here or Hurricane Katrina and Superstorm Sandy elsewhere), and impact from terrorism (as faced by Consolidated Edison of New York on September 11).

-Added to those risks, I would like to discuss the early electricity restructuring effort in California since it was predicated on the concept of generation divestment followed by utilities being subject to procuring the large bulk of their electricity supply needs from the wholesale markets.
+Let me add to those risks an example of the totally unforeseen and unexpected.
+The early electricity restructuring effort in California was predicated on the concept of generation divestment, followed by utilities being subject to procuring the large bulk of their electricity supply needs from the wholesale markets.
+It did not work out as policymakers had planned.